ahsan360/Ielts-Roadmaps/IeltsPrep/Speaking/Part1/Weather.md

 ### Answer

-> It depends on the season.
-Most people enjoy the cool winter, but many
-> complain about the intense heat and humidity during summer.
+> Yes, I think most people like the weather here, but many prefer winter because it's cooler and more comfortable for going out.
+During the rainy season, heavy rainfall can cause flooding and disrupt daily life

 ### Band 7+ Vocabulary